Physical Therapy for Complex Regional Pain Syndrome (CRPS)

 What is CRPS?

-Complex Regional Pain Syndrome (CRPS) is a chronic, neuropathic pain condition that typically affects an arm or a leg following an injury, surgery, or trauma.
+Complex Regional Pain Syndrome is a chronic, neuropathic pain condition that typically affects an arm or a leg following an injury, surgery, or trauma.
 It is characterized by prolonged or excessive pain and changes in skin color, temperature, and/or swelling in the affected area.
 CRPS is thought to result from a central or peripheral nervous system dysfunction.

 What is Fascial Counterstrain?

 Fascial Counterstrain is an advanced manual therapy technique used in physical therapy to release tension and inflammation in the fascial system, which surrounds muscles, nerves, blood vessels, and organs.
-It is a gentle, hands-on approach that involves identifying tender points and positioning the body to relieve strain in the nervous, musculoskeletal, visceral, and vascular systems.
+It is a gentle, hands-on approach that involves identifying tender points to relieve strain in the nervous, musculoskeletal, visceral, and vascular systems.
 This technique helps regulate the autonomic nervous system, reduce pain, and restore normal tissue function.

 Is CRPS a Disability?

-Yes, Complex Regional Pain Syndrome (CRPS) can be considered a disability if symptoms such as severe chronic pain, loss of function, and mobility limitations interfere with an individual’s ability to work or perform daily activities.
+Yes, Complex Regional Pain Syndrome can be considered a disability if symptoms such as severe chronic pain, loss of function, and mobility limitations interfere with an individual’s ability to work or perform daily activities.
 In many cases, patients with CRPS qualify for disability benefits when functional impairment is medically documented and long-lasting.

 How is CRPS Treated?